389th TACTICAL FIGHTER SQUADRON

 The F-4C above is a typical example of those flown by George Jatras during his Vietnam tour, carrying a full load of Sidewinders and Sparrows along with the latest SUU-23/A gun pod.
 Although the gun-armed F-4E Phantom II variant had been suggested by TAC as early as October 1963, technical difficulties prevented the E-model from entering squadron service until October 1967.
 As an interim measure, some F-4Cs received the General Electric SUU-16/A gun pod from May 1967.
 The first examples went to the 366th TFW.
 Using the same basic M61 Gatling cannon as the F-104 and F-105, the SUU-16/A was powered by a pop-out ram-air turbine which officially limited its use to airspeeds below 350 knots.
 It held 1200 rounds in a link-less feed mechanism, and was replaced on the F-4D Phantom II by the SUU-23/A model, which was powered by gun gas.
 The pod weighed over 1700 lbs, and was normally attached to the centreline pylon, although F-4s could also carry two on their underwing pylons for strafing.
 Firing it from the short centreline pylon caused a certain amount of inaccuracy since the pod vibrated, spreading the stream of shells more widely than a fixed, internal gun.
 Pilots also had to allow for the slight downward angle of the pod when firing it.
 (Copyright Tom Cooper, further info by Peter Davies)

 He was next assigned to the 525th Fighter-Interceptor Squadron at Bitburg Air Base, the Federal Republic of Germany.
 From May 1962 to June 1965 he served as a pilot, instructor pilot, and flight commander.
 Jatras return to the United States and the 87th Fighter-Interceptor Squadron at Lockbourne Air Force Base, Ohio with duty as Training Flight Commander.
 During this tour, he attended the Intercept Weapons Instructor School at Tyndall Air Force Base, Florida.
 Jatras entered F-4 combat crew training in November 1968 at Homestead Air Force Base, Florida.
 Upon completion of the combat training course, he was assigned to the 389th Tactical Fighter Squadron, Da Nang Air Base, the Republic of Vietnam.
-During the period of July 1968 to June 1969, he served as Assistant Operations Officer and flew 235 combat missions and logged over 300 combat hours.
+During the period July 1968 to June 1969, he served as Assistant Operations Officer and flew 235 combat missions, and logged over 300 combat hours.
 Serving a consecutive overseas tour, Jatras was again assigned to Bitburg Air Base, initially as Assistant Operations Officer of the 53rd Tactical Fighter Squadron, and later as Wing Scheduling Officer for the 36th Tactical Fighter Wing.
 His next duty, from July 1971 to June 1973, was with the Air Force Section, Joint United States Military Advisory Group, Athens Greece as an Air Offense/Defense Operations Officer.
 He subsequently was named as the Air Force Section Deputy for Operations, serving with Colonel Steve Pisanos.
 While in Greece he was attached as an operational ready pilot with the 342nd All-Weather Squadron of the Royal Hellenic Air Force at Tanagra Air Base where he helped the 342nd develop an Air Combat Tactics Program.
 (During his time assigned in Greece, Jatras made no secret of his dislike for the military junta then in power.
-Jatras and his family maintained a close relationship with Panagiotis Kanellopoulos, the caretaker prime minister ousted by the April 21, 1967, coup, who was Jatras’s uncle by marriage, with Kanellopoulos wife Nitsa the sister of Jatras’s mother.)
+Jatras and his family maintained a close relationship with Panagiotis Kanellopoulos, the caretaker prime minister ousted by April 21, 1967, coup, who was Jatras’s uncle by marriage, with Kanellopoulos wife Nitsa the sister of Jatras’s mother.)
 Jatras returned to the United States and was assigned as the Senior Air Force Advisor to the 147th Fighter-Interceptor Group, Texas Air National Guard, Ellington Air Force Base, Texas.
 In March 1976 he transferred to the Air University at Maxwell Air Force Base, Alabama where he served as Director of Student Operations and Director of Curriculum at the Squadron Officer School (SOS).
 He was promoted to the rank of colonel effective May 1, 1976, with a date of rank of May 20, 1975, He remained at SOS until April 1978 when he was assigned to Washington, DC to begin training for an attaché assignment to the Soviet Union.
 Following two years as the Senior USAF Defense Attaché assigned to the US Embassy in Moscow, Colonel Jatras returned to the United States where he served as Senior Air Force Advisor to the President of the Naval War College and Instructor in the War College Strategy Department in Newport, Rhode Island.
 Colonel Jatras retired from the United States Air Force effective 1 January 1984.
 His military decorations include the Defense Superior Service Medal, Legion of Merit, the Distinguished Flying Cross, the Meritorious Service Medal with one oak leaf cluster, and the Air Medal with 15 oak leaf clusters.
 He is a command pilot with nearly 5,000 flying hours.
+He passed away on March 6, 2020, after a battle with cancer.

 The photos above are from Jatras earlier service in 525th FS in Suffolk AFB while flying Air Defence Command missions over Continental US, flying with Convair F-102 Delta Daggers.
 Prior to their delivery Jatras flew with the McDonnel Douglas F-101B interceptors and a typical readiness and scramble described in the Newspaper Star Gazette, on November 5, 1961: